 This Fact Sheet was prepared by Niaja J.E.
-Nolan, MPH and former MMHLA Graduate School Intern, with input and assistance from Krystal Leaphart (National Birth Equity Collaborative) and Terri Wright, MPH, PhD.
+Nolan, MPH and former MMHLA Graduate School Intern, with input and assistance from the CDU Black Maternal Health Center of Excellence, Krystal Leaphart, Senior Policy Analyst at the National Birth Equity Collaborative, and Terri Wright, PhD, MPH.
 This fact sheet was funded by a grant from The California Health Care Foundation.